Laertes (Hamlet)

-Laertes /leɪˈɜrtiːz/ is a character in William Shakespeare's c.
-1600 play Hamlet.
-Laertes is the son of Polonius and the brother of Ophelia.
-In the final scene, he mortally stabs Hamlet with a poison-tipped sword to avenge the deaths of his father and sister, for which he blamed Hamlet.
+Laertes /leɪˈɜrtiːz/ is a character in William Shakespeare's play Hamlet.
+Laertes is Polonius' son and Ophelia's brother.
+In the final scene, he mortally stabs Hamlet with a poison-tipped sword to avenge the deaths of his father and sister, for which he blames Hamlet.
 While dying of the same poison, he implicates King Claudius.

 The Laertes character is thought to be originated by Shakespeare, as there is no equivalent character in any of the known sources for the play.
 His name is taken from Laërtes, father of Odysseus in Homer's Odyssey.

 Role in the play

 In the first act, Laertes warns Ophelia against Hamlet's romantic attentions, saying that Hamlet will soon lose his desire for her, and that it is not Hamlet's own choice but the king's as to whom he will marry.
 Before Laertes returns to France from Denmark, (having returned to Denmark only to attend the coronation of King Claudius), his father, Polonius, gives him advice to behave himself in France.

 During Laertes's absence, Hamlet kills Polonius in Gertrude's parlour (act 3).
 Laertes, informed of his father's death, returns to Denmark, and leads a mob to storm and take the castle (act 4).
 Laertes confronts the King, believing him responsible for Polonius's death.
 The King explains to him who the real killer was, and incites Laertes to kill Hamlet and avenge Polonius's death.

 When Ophelia appears in her mad condition, Laertes laments, saying that if she had her wits she could not persuade him more to revenge.
 Later, Laertes is informed of her death.
 She had climbed into a willow tree that hung over a brook, and then fell into the water when a branch broke.
 Too insane to save herself, she drowned.
 His sister's death strengthens Laertes's resolve to kill Hamlet.
 In act 5, at Ophelia's funeral, Laertes asks why the normal Christian burial ceremony is not being carried out for his sister, and rebukes the priest for questioning her innocence.
 He leaps into her grave and begs the attendants to bury him with her.
 Hamlet, who was previously watching from afar, advances and himself leaps into Ophelia's grave.
 When Laertes attacks Hamlet, the two have to be held back – at the king's command – to avoid a fight.